dssg/jakarta_smart_city_traffic_safety_public/README.md

 Many system specifications such as model parameters and file paths are contained in `YAML` configuration files found in `project_root/config`.
 During setup, our system reads all the files with `.yml` or `.yaml` extensions in that directory and combines them into a single configuration object.
 This allows flexibility in organizing config files.

 We recommend using four separate config files:
-* `config.yml` contains general configuration options.
+* `config.yml` contains general configuration options, including validation parameters.
 * `creds.yml` contains credentials necessary for accessing the PostgreSQL database and Amazon AWS services.
 * `paths.yml` contains relevant file paths for input and output files.
 * `pipeline.yml` defines that pipeline that should be run.